Compare tours at a glance:

 Backcountry Skiing and Winter Camping in Abisko.
 Photo: WH.

-Located in the Lyngen region at the very top of Norway, this is a challenging and adventurous experience which can nevertheless be adapted to suit a very wide range of levels from novice to expert.
+Located in the Lyngen region at the very top of Norway, this is a challenging and adventurous experience which can nevertheless be adapted to suit a very wide range of levels from novice to expert (private tours can offer great flexibility to accommodate any level of experience and ability, while public tour dates will have more defined criteria for participation).

 Set in some of the most dramatic scenery in the world, and with accommodation in comfortable apartment and meals prepared for you in the evening, this is a bucket-list ski trip of the highest order!

-In Finland, we offer tours using cross country skis (Cross Country Skiing in Eastern Finland and Cross Country Skiing in the Hossa & Kalevala National Parks) with luggage and tours using backcountry skis carrying full pack and/or using pulks (Finnish Lapland).
+In Finland, we offer tours using cross country skis with luggage transfer, and tours using backcountry skis carrying full pack and/or using pulks.

-This is a guided guest house to guest house tour suitable for adults or older children (min. age 15) with some previous cross country skiing experience and comfortable skiing distances of 15-30km with light daypack.
-There are two levels of challenge available - Discover tours for participants with limited experience and Standard tours requiring greater previous experience.
+This is a guided cross country skiing tour using two guest house locations during the week and suitable for adults or older children (min. age 15) with previous cross country skiing experience who re comfortable skiing daily distances of 10-30km with light daypack.

-This experience has luggage transfer is included, meaning you will be skiing with only a daypack during the day, and that accommodation each night is in local guest houses rather than wilderness cabins as for many of our other ski tours.
+This experience features a combination of day tours from fixed location and one point-to-point day moving to new accommodation, when luggage transfer is included, meaning you will be skiing with only a daypack during the day.
+Accommodation each night is in traditional, local guest houses rather than wilderness cabins as for many of our other ski tours.
 Your local hosts offer a warm welcome and insight into the culture and cuisine of the area and of course, being Finland, sauna is an important feature of each evening!
 Ski equipment is available to hire as an optional extra.

 Cross Country Skiing in Eastern Finland.
 Photo: AKA.